pypeaday/pype.dev/pages/faith/screwtape.md

 subtle play of looks and tons and laughs by which a mortal can imply that he is of the same party as those to whom he is speaking"

+!!! background-thought ""

-> I resonate with the temptation Scretape is basically instructing Wormwood to
-> employ - two-facedness/double-life.
-In hs/college in particular I would 'play
-> the part' to fit in to a particular crowd.
-I'd rarely confess Christianity
-> early on, would never deny it explicitly, but would act and talk in a
-> way/about things to imply that I was not necessarily non-Christian, but
-> instead nothing to ask about.
+    I resonate with the temptation Scretape is basically instructing Wormwood to employ - two-facedness/double-life.
+In hs/college in particular I would 'play the part' to fit in to a particular crowd.
+I'd rarely confess Christianity early on, would never deny it explicitly, but would act and talk in a way/about things to imply that I was not necessarily non-Christian, but instead nothing to ask about.

-> Chapter 10 in overall convicting as it just drives home the point I noted
-> just now.... that I'm very prone to 'acting' in order to fit into a community
+    Chapter 10 in overall convicting as it just drives home the point I noted just now.... that I'm very prone to 'acting' in order to fit into a community

 ## Chatper 11